Ph.D. in Analytics, Information and Operations

 Program information

-Faculty research is often motivated by real-life problems faced by firms in diverse industry sectors such as military, airlines, television, technology, digital marketing, social networking, insurance and healthcare.
+Faculty research often is motivated by challenges faced by firms across diverse industry sectors such as military, airlines, television, technology, digital marketing, social networking, insurance and healthcare.

 List